Uncategorized

 In associations, members are not simply members: they are often active contributors, project leaders or even representatives.

-La community of members of an association or federation provides an opportunity to discuss the challenges facing the economic ecosystem, the industry or the profession in a given region, to share best practice and to speak out more forcefully as a group to public and private partners.
+The community of members of a trade association or federation provides an opportunity to discuss the challenges facing the economic ecosystem, the industry or the profession in a given region, to share best practice and to speak out more forcefully as a group to public and private partners.

-A community platform to help you managing your professional association is becoming essential for managing members and running the community all in one place.
+A community platform to help you managing your trade association is becoming essential for managing members and running the community all in one place.

-Key advantages of a membership community for an association or federation :
+Key assets of a membership community software for a trade association or federation :

 • Encouraging the exchange of best practice and skills development.